Let's go on a Date!

 Spirituality

-Spirituality is important to me, and I believe that what happens subjectively within us is just as important as what happens externally.
-And while it's not the point exactly, I also believe that good objective action is the direct result of inner work/practice/healing.
+Spirituality is important to me.
+And while it's not the point exactly, I also believe that good moral action is the direct result of inner work/practice/healing.
 I believe that words are just words, and stories are just stories.
 No story is absolute truth.
-To me, all religions are just stories designed to remind us how to heal.
-I believe that the truth at the origin and heart-center of every religion is direct Mystical Experience.
-I was raised with no religion in particular, but these days the religion closest to my heart is Theravada Buddhism, and I keep to some ritual from this tradition.
+I was raised with no religion in particular, but these days the religion closest to my heart is a not-very-secular form of Buddhism (Theravada and Vajrayana), and I keep to some ritual from these traditions.

 I believe that the most important things in life are truly mysterious, and we must accept that at the end of the day, they cannot be explained. (道可道﹐非常道).
 But I also believe that it is noble to try.